rohankishore/Graphyte/README.md

 ## Get Started ⭐

-Let's set up Graphite. on your PC!
+Let's set up Graphyte. on your PC!

 ### With EXE

-_Below is a detailed procedure of how you can install Graphene.
+_Below is a detailed procedure of how you can install Graphyte.
 EXE_

 - Download the ZIP file from the latest release from the Releases page
 - Unzip the file and open it
-- Double-click on "Graphene.exe"
+- Double-click on "Graphyte.exe"
 - Enjoy 😉

 ### Manual Installation